-Pet Education to Help You Care for Your Companion
+Pet Education to Help You Care for Your Companion in Kenosha

 Caring for a pet takes responsibility and work, and sometimes you need a little help.
 At Companion Animal Hospital Kenosha, we are more than happy to offer not only medicine but a listening ear and plenty of helpful advice, too.
 Counseling is a simple but valuable tool that gives pet parents the chance to learn essential information so they can provide their companions with the best care possible.
 We also want to help our clients anticipate the changes that occur as their pets age and face new challenges.